 Also, corporation CFO Charles Tait reported on finances.
 LCSC is operating with a healthy cash balance, money in the Rainy Day fund, even money left in holding corporation funds (these are left over from previous building projects) that allows us to do building maintenance and repairs.
 Our 2010 budget was certified by the state, which means we know what we're authorized to spend this year.
 Enrollment is basically steady, and our assessed value actually went up slightly.

-since 2006 the local tax rate for the schools has gone down from $1.7625 (per $100 of assessed value) to $1.1242 in 2010.
+Our tax rate was certified as well, and here's an interesting fact: since 2006 the local tax rate for the schools has gone down from $1.7625 (per $100 of assessed value) to $1.1242 in 2010.
 That's a decline of $.6383, or 36%.

 Just when it feels like the best of times, the governor announces a $300 million cut to K-12 education statewide.

 So here's the bad news: The state had committed general fund monies to LCSC.
 That amount will now be cut (starting this month) by 4.56%, which comes to $81,733.67 a month, for a 2010 total of $980,804.02.
-General fund dollars are the
+General fund dollars are the only source of teacher salaries, and 89.6% of our general fund is spent on wages, salaries, and benefits.

 These cuts are permanent, and to adjust we'll be looking at permanent, structural changes to the budget.